XMM-Newton Campaign On Ultraluminous X-ray Source NGC 1313 X-1: Wind vs. State Variability: The data products

 The observations of NGC 1313 X-1 were therefore divided in three groups each consisting of a pair of full orbits within a few days of each other in order to obtain a combined, deep ($\gtrsim$\,200 ks), RGS spectrum of the ULX representative of a specific flux regime or accretion rate.

 In addition to the 6 orbits awarded during AO16, one additional orbit was awarded to perform EPIC calibration.
-During this observation, only RGS and OM could be operated for the full duration of the observation, while the CCD cameras (pn and MOS 1,2) were active for only approximately 10 ks each.
+During this observation, only RGS and OM could be operated for the full duration of the observation, while the CCD cameras (pn and MOS 1,2) were active for only approximately 10 ks each. {We also use these observations, but their CCD data have limited statistical weight.}